-The objective of this project is to explore the relationships between COVID-19 and different factors by examining their potential correlations.
-By analyzing relevant data and visualizing the findings, we aim to gain insights into how various factors may impact the spread and outcomes of COVID-19.
+The objective of this project is to distinguish the strongest correlates to COVID-19 infection and significant complications rates by exploring the correlatory relationships between COVID-19 and multiple different factors.
+By analyzing relevant data and visualizing the findings using graphs and mapping tools, we aim to gain insights into how various factors may impact the spread and outcomes of COVID-19.

 Potential Hypothesis’:

-The incidence of COVID-19 cases among vaccinated individuals is lower compared to unvaccinated individuals in the same region. the fatality rate is higher among those who are not vaccinated.
+The incidence of COVID-19 cases among vaccinated individuals is lower compared to unvaccinated individuals in the same region.
+The fatality rate is higher among those who are not vaccinated.

 Data Collection: Collect data on COVID-19 cases, hospitalization rates, and vaccination status within a specific region.